Iagea/DECIMER-Image-Classifier/README.md

 ## Performance

-The model was train on 10905114 images, validated on 2179798 images and tested on 544946 images.
+The model was trained on 10905114 images, validated on 2179798 images and tested on 544946 images.
 It took 52h and 15 minutes and 17GB on a Tesla V100-PCIE-32GB GPU.

 From the results on the test set, we computed the AUC and the Youden index (on the image below).
 Using the prediction threshold marked by the Youden index, **0.000089**, we achieved the following performance metrics: